The Inversion

 A primary aspect of The Inversion is the choice point that flips you inside-out from the Imperative to the Declarative programming style:

-Imperative programming has “behaviour is first class and data is under its control”.
+Imperative style has “behaviour is first class and data is under its control”.

-Declarative programming has “data is first class and the behaviour is driven by it”.
+Declarative style has “data is first class and the behaviour is driven by it”.

 It is often characterised by the phrase "What not How": you simply declare What are the dependencies and transformations from input state (captured by references and patterns) to output state, and let the “engine” inside work out How to do it.